lzwjava/blog-source/resume.md

 ### Beyondsoft & DBS Bank, Full Stack Engineer, 2021.12 - 2022.11

 * DBS Bank is a Singaporean multinational banking and financial services corporation.
 * Joined as DBS Bank contractor through Beyondsoft.
-Worked on two projects, one is DBS Client Connect.
-I was responsible for the equity trading micro-service of the platform.
-The other one is DBS DigiBank CN.
-I was responsible for some micro-service development, like mutual funds.
+I contributed to two significant projects: DBS Client Connect, where my responsibilities included the development of the equity trading micro-service, and DBS DigiBank CN, where I was involved in the development of several micro-services, including those for mutual funds.
 * We used cloud-based technologies, utilize modern frameworks, and deploy automation best practices.
 We used tools like Java, Spring Cloud, Jira, Confluence, Jenkins, Pivotal Cloud Foundry, Kibana, BDD, TDD, etc.

 ### Freelancer Inc, Freelancer & Engineer, 2020.01 - 2021.11